 "Hôtel" from a set of five songs "Banalités" (1940).
 Régine Crespin.

-Leonard Bernstein commissioned Poulenc to write "Sept répons des ténèbres" (1961) for the opening of the Philharmonic Hall (now known as Avery Fisher Hall) at Lincoln Center, NYC.
+Leonard Bernstein commissioned Poulenc to write "Sept répons des ténèbres" (1961) for the opening of the Philharmonic Hall (hence known as Avery Fisher Hall, now David Geffen Hall since 2015) at Lincoln Center, NYC.
 Shortly thereafter Poulenc died of a heart attack on January 30, 1963.
 One of the most honored composers of his time, he left an enduring legacy.

 Poulenc: A Biography by Roger Nichols